Type: Package

 Description

-Load a named palette from data/palettes.rds, returning a vector of HEX colors.
+Retrieve a named palette by name and type, returning a vector of HEX colors.
 Automatically checks for type mismatch and provides smart suggestions.

 Usage